 A 17-foot Boston Whaler is available.
 Persons who intend to operate a boat must demonstrate competence in handling such craft.
 Please contact the reserve director for appropriate approval.
 If boat users plan to dive, a boat tender is required by University regulations.

 Persons who plan to dive must have University of California Diving Control Cards or their equivalent.
-Contact the diving officer at UCSB.
+Contact the diving safety officer, Eric Hessell, at UCSB.

 Verizon cellular telephone service is available on some areas of the island.
 Other telephone service is available for emergencies (see Reserve Director).
 No postal service is available.